-Travers bushfire & ecology has been engaged to undertake a bushfire protection assessment of the PPR and superlot subdivision and zoning rationalisation and subsequent development of the site located at Lot 100, DP 1159926, Macquarie Grove Road, Cobbitty.
+Travers bushfire & ecology has been engaged to undertake a bushfire protection assessment of the PPR and super-lot subdivision and zoning rationalisation and subsequent development of the site located at Lot 100, DP 1230568, 229 Macquarie Grove Road, Cobbitty.

-The proposal is located on land identified as bushfire prone on the Camden bushfire prone land map (refer Figure 1-1).
-Ministerial Direction 4.4 Planning for Bushfire Protection issued under Section 9.1(2) of the Environmental Planning and Assessment Act 1979 (EP&A Act) identifies matters for consideration for planning proposals that will affect, or are in proximity to land mapped as bushfire prone.
-Although no residential use is proposed at this time, the proposed subdivision does pertain to land that can lawfully be used for residential and school purposes as such the provisions of Section 100B of the Rural Fires Act 1997 apply.
+The proposal is located on land identified as bushfire prone on the Camden Council bushfire prone land map (refer Figure 1-1).
+Ministerial Direction 4.3 Planning for Bushfire Protection issued under Section 9.1(2) of the Environmental Planning and Assessment Act 1979 (EP&A Act) identifies matters for consideration for planning proposals that will affect, or are in proximity to land mapped as bushfire prone.
+In accordance with this Direction, the relevant planning authority must ensure the objectives of Direction 4.3 are met and is required to consult with the Commissioner of the NSW Rural Fire Service (RFS) and to take into account any comments by the Commissioner.
+Although no residential use is proposed at this time, the proposed subdivision does pertain to land that can lawfully be used for limited residential and school purposes.
+As such, the provisions of Section 100B of the Rural Fires Act (RF ACT) apply.
 This requires that a bush fire safety authority (BFSA) must be obtained prior to the granting of development consent.